httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 particularly clients, SHOULD send only the extensions that narrowly specify which certificates would be acceptable.

+Servers can also learn information about clients using this mechanism.
+The hostnames a user agent finds interesting and retrieves certificates for might indicate origins the user has previously accessed.

 ## Denial of Service

 Failure to provide a certificate for a stream after receiving